 Plus the following papers describe supported employment quality indicators for services, personnel and organizations.
 (Supported Employment Quality Indicators and Supported Employment Ethical Guidelines)

-- What is Customized Employment (CE)?
+What is Customized Employment (CE)?
 People who have a lot to contribute sometimes have difficulties performing all aspects of a job and/or they may not compete well with others for job openings.
-Customized employment matches job seeker skills and interests with employer needs — without regard for what’s written in a job description.
-This file by the Office of Disability Employment Policy within the US Department of Labor describes customized employment (Customized Employment Q & A) and here’s another file illustrating examples.
-(Customized Employment Works Everywhere) Plus, here are three video clips illustrating benefits of customized employment.
+Customized Employment matches job seeker skills and interests with employer needs – without regard for what’s written in a job description.
+This file by the Office of Disability Employment Policy (ODEP) within the US Department of Labor describes Customized Employment (Customized Employment Q & A) and here’s another file illustrating examples (Customized Employment Works Everywhere).
+Plus, here are three video clips illustrating benefits of customized employment.
 (1 – Customized Employment Solutions for Youth with Disabilities; 2 – Customized Employment Solutions for Employers; 3 – Customized Employment Creating Opportunities and Solutions)

 - Try your own.
 Just plug in the numbers and the SSI worksheet does the computation.
-(2017 SSI Worksheet Excel)
+2022 SSI Worksheet

 - How do I report earnings to Social Security?
 You’ll want to check with your local Social Security office to learn how often they want reports of change in earnings.
 This is something your SE Provider can assist with doing.
 Here’s a form you can adapt as needed: (Notification of Change of Earnings Form)